doubleedesign/doublee-base-plugin/README.md

 ### Global settings

 An ACF Options page is included for site-wide, client-specific global settings such as logos and contact information.
-By default it is located under `Appearance → (Site name) Settings` in the admin menu.
+As of version 4.1.1 it is located under `General Settings → (Site name)` in the admin menu (in older versions, you may find it under Appearance or as a top-level item).
 Where this information is used on the front-end is determined by the active theme and plugins.

 ![global-settings.png](docs/global-settings.png)